-Additionally, licenses can also be installed through a web server utility.
-The installation process is described in the manual "Webserver Tools", available in the product section in Zennio web portal, www.zennio.com.
+Additionally, licenses can also be installed on Z70 v2 through a web server utility.
+The installation process is described in the manual "Webserver Tools", available in the product section of Z70 v2 in Zennio web portal, www.zennio.com.

-2.1.15.3 IMPORT AND EXPORT TRANSLATIONS
+2.1.11.3 IMPORT AND EXPORT TRANSLATIONS

-The translations will be saved in \.xlf files.
+The translations will be saved in .xlf files in the Z70 v2.
 After a download, the ETS parameterised texts will be the ones in the main language, and it will be overwritten.

-Other languages files will have to be generated externally and, afterwards, uploaded to the touchscreen.
+Other languages files will have to be generated externally and, afterwards, uploaded to the Z70 v2.
 For this purpose, it will be possible to export and import languages via USB (with the exception of translations from the main language, which shall always correspond to the text of ETS):

-- ♣ Export: it must be created an empty folder named "lang\export" on the root directory of a pen drive and connect it to the touchscreen.
-When the touchscreen detects the inserted USB flash drive, a USB icon appears in the top bar and an information dialog appears on the screen.
-The action notified in the message will be: - Translations exported: a copy of all the translation files of the device has been generated in this folder, including the file "text\dflt.xlf", which will contain the parameterised texts in ETS. - Import: it must be created another folder named "lang\import" containing the files with extension \.xlf of the desired languages to incorporate.
-The files names should follow the nomenclature "text\language-region.xlf", where "language"

-must be the two letters code that correspond to the language and "locale" the two letters code associated to the region.
+- Export: it must be created an empty folder named "lang_export" on the root directory of a pen drive and connect it to the Z70 v2.
+When the Z70 v2 detects the inserted USB flash drive, a USB icon appears in the top bar and an information dialog appears on the screen.
+The action notified in the message will be: - Translations exported: a copy of all the translation files of the device has been generated in this folder, including the file "text_dflt.xlf", which will contain the parameterised texts in ETS. - Import: it must be created another folder named "lang_import" containing the files with extension .xlf of the desired languages to incorporate.
+The files names should follow the nomenclature "text_language-region.xlf", where "language" must be the two letters code that correspond to the language and "locale" the two letters code associated to the region.

-For example, "text\en-GB.xlf" would be the language corresponding to English and United Kingdom locale.
+For example, "text_en-GB.xlf" would be the language corresponding to English and United Kingdom locale.

 A generic translation file can also be generated for a language that is not associated with a particular locale.
-To do this, it is necessary to follow the nomenclature "text\language-ZZ.xlf".
+To do this, it is necessary to follow the nomenclature "text_language-ZZ.xlf".

-- Once the translations are finished, plug in the USB to the touchscreen and, when it detects the inserted USB flash drive, a USB icon appears in the top bar and an information dialog appears: - New translations imported: a copy of all translation files stored in the "lang\import" folder has been generated.
+• Once the translations are finished, plug in the USB to the Z70 v2 and, when the Z70 v2 detects the inserted USB flash drive, a USB icon appears in the top bar and an information dialog appears:

+New translations imported: a copy of all translation files stored in the "lang_import" folder has been generated in Z70 v2.

-Important: if the language change is done using the 2-byte object, the translation files must follow the nomenclature "text\language-ZZ.xlf".
-If the 1-byte or 4-byte objects are used for the language change, the translation files must follow the nomenclature "text\language-region.xlf".
+Important: if the language change is done using the 2-byte object, the translation files must follow the nomenclature "text_language-ZZ.xlf".
+If the 1-byte or 4-byte objects are used for the language change, the translation files must follow the nomenclature "text_language-region.xlf".

-- The finalization of the import and export of the translation files will be notified by a message on the screen. - The USB memories must be formatted in FAT32. - After a download, the \.xlf file for the main language is overwritten, but not for the other languages. - Translations files should not include the characters '<','>' or '&'.
-If someone wants to use these characters must use their equivalent valid representation: '<', '&gt;' y '&', respectively. - The characters that can be displayed on the screen correspond to the alphabets supported by the "Noto" font.
+- The finalization of the import and export of the translation files will be notified by a message on the Z70 v2 screen. - The USB memories must be formatted in FAT32. - After a download, the .xlf file for the main language is overwritten, but not for the other languages. - Translations files should not include the characters '<','>' or '&'.
+If someone wants to use these characters must use their equivalent valid representation: '<', '>' y '&', respectively. - The characters that can be displayed on the screen correspond to the alphabets supported by the "Noto" font.

-For texts translations, it is recommended to use a translation management tool such as OLT (Open Language Tool), to facilitate the translation process with \.xlf files.
+For texts translations, it is recommended to use a translation management tool such as OLT (Open Language Tool), to facilitate the translation process with .xlf files.

-2.1.15.4 CUSTOM ICONS
+2.1.11.4 CUSTOM ICONS

-It is possible to import customised icons for buttons, boxes or indicators.
+Z70 v2 enables to import customised icons.
 These icons are parameterised from ETS and will appear with the name "Cx" (see sections 2.2.1.3 and 2.2.2.1).